 Visitors go to the Louvre not only to appreciate the iconic Art inside but also come to see the building itself, the overall display of the Art, the composure of the different trails, the interior decoration and the mixed architecture.

-All these elements, different in each room, can indicate how important the Art inside is.
+All these elements, different in each room, can indicate how important they are to Art History.

 We have studied the most important elements from the Louvre Museology and its stunning museographic displays in its exhibits.